ramtinJ95/Mywiki/Snowflake Data Cloud Features and Architecture.md

 to 0 (or unset back to the default of 1 day).
 The same is also true for temporary tables.
 - For permanent databases, schemas, and tables, the retention period can be set to any value from 0 up to 90 days.
+- Snowflake keeps the Snowpipe's load history for 14 days.
+[Note / Important for exam]:
+If you recreate the PIPE then the load history will reset to empty.

 __Stored Procedure__: A stored procedure runs with either the caller’s rights or the owner’s rights.
 It cannot run with both at the same time.
 A caller’s rights